 Beyond his verbal dexterity in the House, his speech to a Confederation of British Industry audience today also made the news.

-The subject matter for his speech should be interesting, inspiring and invigorating.
+The subject matter for his energy speech should be interesting, inspiring and invigorating.
 Not least because of its topicality.
 Everyone’s talking about energy price rises.

 Yet the Secretary of State’s speech managed to appear dull right from the start:

 The CBI has been on a journey, much like Government policy, as both have grappled with how to decarbonise the economy and tackle climate change while ensuring the UK remains competitive and energy affordable.